Guyver1wales/Get-LatestWindowsPatchingDate/README.md

 u/BigHandLittleSlap for pointing out the flaw in my original scripts 'logic' and the system files code which I modified to suit.

-u/Semicol0n for teh recommendation to allow single computer query and allow user to determine output which allowed me to convert it to a function.
+u/Semicol0n for the recommendation to allow single computer query and allow user to determine output which allowed me to convert it to a function.

 # Output Example